Murad V: Death and legacy

 At length, suffering from diabetes, Murad died at the Çırağan Palace on 29 August 1904.
-While his senior consort Mevhibe Kadın and his son Selahaddin reported that Murad was willing to be buried in the mausoleum of Yahya Efendi, Abdul Hamid did not approve of it.
+While his senior consort Mevhibe Kadın and his son Selahaddin reported that Murad wished to be buried in the mausoleum of Yahya Efendi, Abdul Hamid did not approve of it.
 The next day, Murad's funeral was carried out without announcement and ceremony.
 His body was washed and shrouded in the Topkapı Palace and then taken to the Hidayet Mosque in Bahçekapı.
 After the funeral procession, he was buried next to his mother, Şevkefza, in the New Mosque, Istanbul.

-An important primary source about his life comes from the memoirs of one of his consorts, Filizten Hanım, written in the 1930s.
+An important primary source about his life is the memoirs of one of his consorts, Filizten Hanım, written in the 1930s.

 Personality

 Murad learned both French and Arabic.
 He ordered and read books and magazines from France and was influenced by French culture.
 He played the piano and composed Western-style music.
 He was a liberal.